-There s no question of it; growing and enjoying your own fresh food
+There is no question of it; growing and enjoying your own fresh food

 takes time.
 But the meals are far more tasty and the savings in these

 testing times run into very large sums.
-If we include the natural honey from the hives it comes to at least R10,000 per month; that's not to be sneezed at.
+If we include the natural honey from our hives it comes to at least R10,000 per month; that's not to be sneezed at.

 The largest contribution to our prosperity of course though in greatly reduced medical bills and a longer active life.

-It’s time to get the winter garden established whilst the weather is still warm; radishes, kale, and broad beans.
-Green peas, lettuce and broccoli top our lists; get your own favourites into the ground.
+It’s time to get the winter garden established whilst the weather is still warm; radishes, kale and broad beans.
+Green peas, lettuce and broccoli also top our lists; get your own favourites into the ground.

 There is one way to cheat; make whole grain cornbread.

-There are hundreds of recipes for cornbread, and old favourite in both America and South Africa.
+There are hundreds of recipes for cornbread, old favourites in both America and South Africa; and presumably much of the rest of the world.
 There are basically two kinds; baked in the oven and steamed in boiling water.
 It's a way to use up old mealies that are too hard to eat on the cob.

 I favour the steamed version; done in a pressure-cooker it takes only 35 minutes.

-Chew your food thoroughly; to fletcherise means thirty-two times.
+Chew your food thoroughly; to fletcherise means each mouthful thirty-two times.

 Here are the back issues.